An embodied, creative and inclusive approach to practice

 Karin is an accredited British Wheel of Yoga (BWY) teacher trainer, having completed the nationally recognised three-year yoga teacher training as well as specialist meditation modules for yoga teachers and additional teacher training with the BWY to run BWY Foundation Courses and Certificate and Diploma Courses (teacher training).
 In 2014 Karin completed a Masters of Science degree in Mindfulness Studies at the University of Aberdeen.
 She is receiving regular supervision through the Mindfulness Association and is trained to teach their Mindfulness Based Living Course.
 She is qualified to teach Embodied Yoga Principles and she completed the Embodied Facilitator Course in 2017.
 Yoga teaching influences include Mindfulness Yoga, Vanda Scaravelli, Sandra Sabatini, Ginny Kempster, Maarten Vermaasse, Peter Blackaby, John Stirk, Gary Carter's structural integration approach to yoga and mindfulness meditation practice both from secular traditions and Buddhism including stress reduction and mindfulness based living approaches.

 Karin works as a storyteller alongside her yoga teaching.
 She co-founded Being Artemis with Lee Stagles.
 She is a firewalk facilitator.
 She is Treasurer for the charity Opening Your Heart To Bhutan founded by Tibetan Buddhist nun Emma Slade.
 The charity helps hundreds of disabled children and young people access education in this small Himalayan Kingdom.
-Karin also works freelance for Plum Village UK and she is community development coordinator for the Embodied Facilitator Course.
+Karin is also community development manager for the Embodied Facilitator Course.